 #8 Nike LeBron VIII

 It made sense for much of the technological revamps introduced in the VII to make a return in the LeBron 8s.
-Again we see Air Max and Flywire, along with a mesh inner sleeve, LeBron-specific herringbone pattern on the sole and deep-cut flex grooves.
+Again we see Air Max and Flywire, along with a mesh inner sleeve, LeBron-specific herringbone pattern on the sole, and deep-cut flex grooves.
 The high use of leather defined the aesthetic.
-The Nike swoosh was moved once more to the side of the side of the shoe, while there were no straps to use on this version of the shoes.
+The Nike swoosh was moved once more to the side of the shoe, while there were no straps to use on this version of the shoes.

 #9 Nike LeBron IX

 The LeBron 9 'Christmas' PE is one of the best-designed Christmas Day shoes of all time, not just from the LeBron line but every single sneaker designed for games that day.
-Special edition releases include an all-black 'Black' shoe, the introductory shoe from the 'Elite' line of LeBron sneakers, 'MVP', 'Fairfax', 'Floridian', 'Black History Month' and the like.
+Special edition releases include an all-black 'Black' shoe, the introductory shoe from the 'Elite' line of LeBron sneakers, 'MVP', 'Fairfax', 'Floridian', and 'Black History Month,' are some other versions.

 #10 Nike LeBron X